 Notice that we focus on Learning Outcomes and Objectives; not necessarily your assignment scores or points.
 The homework/assessment scores are a function of learning outcomes but can create confusion.
 For example, if you demonstrate Adept Proficiency on one Learning Objective but Not Yet, Not Shown on another--and the assignment is just those two questions--the assignment score looks like a 50%; you don't get the credit for the outcome you have a great understanding of.

-You may view the tentative course schedule online through a shared Excel workbook: Tentative Stat184 Fall 2025 Schedule.
-Make sure you verify that you are looking at the correct tab for your section (meeting either MWF or TTh).
+You may view the tentative course schedule online through a shared Excel workbook: Tentative Stat 184 Fall 2026 Schedule.

 Keep in mind that this calendar may change at any time to best meet the needs of the class.